You have skipped the navigation, tab for page content

 The move to Cronulla saw Hynes enter the intense Sydney media and fan spotlight and made him appreciate just how impressive Cleary's ability to handle the scrutiny and expectations has been.

-The Panthers playmaker was happy to share his secrets, dropping by the halfback's house during the off-season.
+The Panthers playmaker was happy to share his secrets, dropping by the halfback's house earlier this season.
 It's a move he may come to regret if Hynes is able to pull off a stunning upset next weekend.

 "He was in the area so he came over and I picked his brain a bit," Hynes said.
 "I have a great relationship with Nathan.
 I'm not ashamed to say I respect and idolise Nathan and what he's done in this game.